avg —

 Instructions

-Add salt to rice.
+Then add the salt to the rice.

 Tips